• Skip to main content

 Chiacchiere di Carnevale Recipe (Italian Fried Pastries) - are slightly sweet and crispy Italian fried pastries made and eaten for carnival season in Italy.
 Scented with citrus and vanilla, these crunchy, airy, and light fritters are dusted with powdered sugar and are known to disappear from your serving platter in seconds!
 Follow this easy step-by-step photo guide to make the perfect chiacchiere.

 Another popular dessert for carnival is Authentic Sicilian Cannoli Recipe.
-You will also love Baked Zeppole Di San Giuseppe Recipe (Italian), Easy Italian Crostata Recipe (Jam filled Tart) and Italian Butter Cookies Recipe (bakery style), and Italian Ricotta Pie Recipe (Easter).
+You will also love Baked Zeppole Di San Giuseppe Recipe (Italian), Easy Italian Crostata Recipe (Jam filled Tart) and Italian Butter Cookies, and Italian Ricotta Pie Recipe (Easter).

 Chiacchiere di Carnevale Italian Carnival Pastries